-You’ve probably heard the term carbon footprint.
-Every human activity has an environmental impact from using natural resources, generating waste, and emitting greenhouse gases that contribute to climate change.
-A carbon footprint is the climate portion of that impact.
-It is measured as the amount of carbon dioxide (CO2) released into the atmosphere by a particular human activity.
+Our carbon footprint is measured as the amount of carbon dioxide (CO2) released into the atmosphere by a particular human activity.
 Carbon dioxide is significant for climate change because humans have released so much of it into the atmosphere.
-The concentration of carbon dioxide in the atmosphere has increased from 280 parts per million in the 1800s to more than 417 parts per million today.
-It is still increasing rapidly.
-It remains in the atmosphere for a very long time – from 300 to 1,000 years.
+The concentration of carbon dioxide in the atmosphere has increased from 280 parts per million in the 1800s to more than 420 parts per million in November 2023.
+CO2 levels continue increasing rapidly, and remains in the atmosphere for a very long time – from 300 to 1,000 years.

 Global Warming Potential

 Pound for pound, carbon dioxide is not the most potent greenhouse gas (GHG).
 Other GHGs include methane, nitrous oxide, fluorinated gases, and water vapor.
 Each gas degrades over time in the atmosphere, a period known as its “lifetime,” and has a different ability to trap heat before it degrades, known as “radiative efficiency.”
 Together, their total ability to trap heat is known as global warming potential.
 Global warming potential (GWP) allows comparisons of the climate impacts of different kinds of gases.
 Carbon dioxide is the gas that scientists use as a standard for determining GWP.

 CO2-eq: A Unit of Measurement

 The GWP of a greenhouse gas is how much energy the emissions of 1 ton of a gas will absorb over a given period of time, relative to the emissions of 1 ton of carbon dioxide (CO2).
 It is measured as CO2-eq (also written as CO2eq or just CO2e), which means “carbon dioxide equivalent.”